MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/virtual-machines-availability-set-supportability.md

 ## Reference
-The following chart shows some commom VM series you can mix in the same availability set.
+The following chart shows some common VM series you can mix in the same availability set.

 Series & Availability Set|Second VM|A|Av2|D|Dv2|Dv3|
 |---|---|---|---|---|---|---|